nowfloats/ANAChat-Android/README.md

 **FCM configuration** is required to use this SDK please check the documentation [here](https://firebase.google.com/docs/cloud-messaging/android/client) to configure.

-After FCM configuration modify below classes:
+After successful configuration of FCM, Modify below classes:

 In `FirebaseInstanceIdService`